 Her plan is that we will read through the entire Bible together, and I admire her vision and fervor for the Word.
 I read to her every night, unless Joe has gone to bed before us (we don't want to wake him up).
 Otherwise, I read at least one section before we turn off the lights.

 One more thing.
 I don't read all the parts to her.
 I skip over all the names and family lineages and lists of places.
 I skipped over a lot of the tedious laws and sacrifices required.
 They don't add to the narrative, and I leave them out.
 There will be plenty of time for her to study those passages when she's older.
 I do not, however, skip over the hard stuff that she might not understand, like the rape of Dinah.
-I read that just as it was written, and we talked about it, which brings me to my next point.
+I read that just as it was written, and I talked to her about it with honesty and frankness in an age-appropriate way, and that brings me to my next point.